Construction Networking Event in UAE | Technology ConFex

 Opening

-Keynote Panel: Closing the Capex | Opex data gap – the next vital frontier for mega projects
+Panel: Closing the Capex | Opex data gap – the next vital frontier for mega projects

 Globally there is still a clear disconnect between data created during construction and data required for operation, with asset owners often starting from scratch or undergoing huge data reorganisation between phases and projects.
 The ability to harness data created from concept to delivery and ensure consistent operations, from sales lead management to property management is the vital next frontier for major projects and needs to be defined early.
 Hear how these organisations are attempting to close the gap through BIM, AI models and integrated platform plays and who will be responsible for maintaining the data throughout the asset lifecycle.